scuzzydude/asimov/asimov.md

 Irrevocable means the committed property is a gift to humanity for the purpose of appreciation of the idea the Scoot represents.
 After the staking period, the encumbered scoot may be traded.

 Irrevocable commitment stakes are a way for a Scoot to accept seed money for operations.
-The ratio of exchange is arbitrary and determined by Scoot.
+The ratio of exchange is arbitrary and specified in a Scoot's charter.

 Second Foundation shall only accept a single Revokable Commitment Stake, as specified in The Mule chapter.